KhobbyAsare/KhobbyAsare/README.md

 <p align="start">
 I am a Frontend Developer with strong experience in Angular and React with TypeScript, building scalable, secure, and production-ready web applications.
 Beyond the interface, I design backend services using Python and FastAPI, focusing on clean architecture, performance, and maintainable systems.
 I care deeply about writing structured, testable code and building applications that are reliable in real-world environments.
-With a background in Information Technology and hands-on industry experience, I continuously challenge myself to improve in system design, cloud technologies, and software engineering best practices.
+With a background in Information Technology and hands-on industry experience, I'm continually improving my skills in system design, cloud technologies, and software engineering best practices.
 I enjoy solving complex problems, optimizing performance, and implementing secure access control in modern applications.
 I am driven by long-term growth, technical depth, and building software that creates real impact.
 </p>